jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

 (5) The offence in this section is an infringement offence (see subpart 5 of Part 8).

 ### 218 Audit or review of registers
-(1) Every issuer of regulated products must ensure that registers kept by, or on behalf of, the issuer under this subpart are audited or reviewed in accordance with the prescribed requirements by a qualified auditor.
+(1) Every issuer of regulated products must ensure that registers kept by, or on behalf of, the issuer under this subpart are audited or reviewed in accordance with the prescribed requirements by a qualified FMC auditor.
 (2) An issuer that contravenes this section commits an offence and is liable on conviction to a fine not exceeding $50,000.
 (3) The offence in this section is an infringement offence (see subpart 5 of Part 8).